MN55 (apple)

-The MN55 cultivar apple developed by David Bedford, a senior researcher and research pomologist at the University of Minnesota's apple-breeding program, and James Luby, PhD, professor, Department of Horticultural Sciences, Horticultural Research Center, is a cross between Honeycrisp and MonArk (AA44), a non-patented apple variety grown in Arkansas.
+The MN55 cultivated variety or cultivar of apple developed by David Bedford, a senior pomologist at the University of Minnesota's apple-breeding program, and James Luby, PhD, professor, Department of Horticultural Sciences, Horticultural Research Center, is a cross between Honeycrisp and MonArk (AA44), a non-patented apple variety grown in Arkansas.

-Patented by the University of Minnesota, this apple variety is known botanically as “Malus Domestica”.

 The MN55 cultivar apple was originally developed in 1997 through natural cross-pollination.
 David Bedford and the team at the University of Minnesota also developed the popular Honeycrisp apple and its successor, the SweeTango-brand Minneiska apple.

 The MN55 fruit is grown and sold under the licensed brand names, Rave and First Kiss.
 The quality of MN55 fruit is dependent upon climate, grower sites and production practices.
 To insure consistency in fruit quality the University of Minnesota limits the license of MN55.
 Outside Minnesota, MN55 is licensed to Stemilt Growers under the Rave brand.
 Minnesota commercial growers grow and sell the fruit under the brand name, First Kiss.